jeremythen/MyMovieDB/README.md

 There is a postman collection and environment files in API docs folder.
 Import them to postman to test the API from there

 ![alt text](mymoviedb-postman.jpg "MyMovieDB Swagger preview")

+## Docker

+> docker build -t mymoviedb .
+> docker-compose up

+Then docker will run the following commands:

+> npm install
+> export NODE_ENV=docker
+> npx tsc
+> npx sequelize-cli db:migrate:undo:all
+> npx sequelize-cli db:migrate
+> npx sequelize-cli db:seed:all
+> npm start

+You may change the docker mysql exposed port to avoid collision with any other instance already running.